albertolicea00/kristoff-landing/README.md

 ## 📖 About the Project

-This is the community web-page for **Kristoff Kriollo** (Christopher Gómez), created and developed by [Alberto Licea](https://github.com/albertolicea00).
+This is the community web-page for **Kristoff Kriollo** (Christopher Gómez).
 The site is designed to centralize his content, community, projects, and commercial collaborations.

 ### ✨ Features